Stop Letting Snoring and Obstructive Sleep Apnea Control Your Life! Find Relief with a SomnoGuard Oral Appliance from Ascentist Healthcare

 Have you been daydreaming of a full night’s sleep?
 WIth a SomnoGuard oral appliance, you can improve your sleep and reduce snoring without the need to be tethered to a hose.
 Stop daydreaming about a full night’s sleep and take action.

-Ascentist ENT is your local ear, nose, and throat solution center.
+Ascentist Healthcare is your local ear, nose, and throat solution center.
 We are a growing practice of nearly 20 physicians.
 We have continued to grow due to our dedication to you - our patients.
 We specialize in ENT solutions, procedures, and surgery, including SomnoGuard oral appliance, Inspire to treat obstructive sleep apnea, hearing screenings and hearing aids, allergy testing and treatment, and additional services related to your ears, nose, and throat.